 Note: I recommend wrapping your captureEvent calls in an

-when possible.
-See the docs on next.jsafter
+afterwhen possible.
+See the docs on next.jsafterfor more information.

-function will automatically set the distinctId based on the user's posthog cookie.
+The captureEvent function will automatically set the distinctId based on the user's posthog cookie.

 If the user has not been identified yet by the posthog client side sdk, it will generate a new one using nanoid().